JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 reading–a result, which I have observed, in my sphere of life, to follow generally on the performance of acts of piety at unaccustomed periods of the day.
-As for me, I hadn’t even heart enough to open my ROBINSON CRUSOE.
+As for me, I hadn’t even heart enough to open my _Robinson Crusoe_.
 I went out into the yard, and, being hard up for a little cheerful society, set my chair by the kennels, and talked to the dogs.